 In the North-East, the poorest region in England, nearly a billion pounds has been sucked out of the economy since 2010.
 Middlesbrough - described as an 'infant Hercules' by Gladstone in 1862 - has its bright future long behind it.
 The council has the highest proportion of deprived neighbourhoods in the country, but is required to save £56 million over the next three years, on top of the more than £80 million it has already cut from its budget since 2010.
 Darlington will have lost £44 million in funding by 2020. ...Durham County Council has already made £180 million worth of savings, with another £64 million needed before 2020.
 Sunderland has cut £207 million, and plans another £110 million.
 Gateshead has cut £130 million, with an additional £92 million due to come out of its budget by 2022.
 Newcastle City Council has reduced its budget by more than £221 million, with another £100 million in cuts planned for the next three years.

 South Tyneside is the third worst hit borough in the country, sustaining an unprecedented 60 percent reduction in central government funding in just 10 years.
 This continues to drive wide ranging cuts to services, the sale of public land and assets, and the rapid increase of service charges and Council Tax.
 By 2020 the Revenue Support Grant, currently worth £18-billion a year, will be phased out completely.
-This corporatized regime, relentlessly consuming our public spaces and services, demands that those with less pay more, while we all get less for our money.

 The Illness-Generating System